Where to eat at UK airports

 Choose a spicy airline meal to give your tastebuds a helping hand

 Grabbing some grub before you fly really does make sense, according to boffins.
-Here we reveal why taking your seat on a plane means you’ll be leaving your tastebuds behind.
+In fact, taking your seat on a plane means you’ll essentially be leaving a chunk of your taste buds behind on the ground.
+Here’s why:

 Post navigation